DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc N - Argynvost's Beacon.md

 From the gargoyle, the players can obtain a cryptic prophecy directing them to return Argynvost's bones to their rightful place in his crypt.
 To do so, however, they must first retrieve his remains from the depths of Castle Ravenloft.

 If the players return to Argynvostholt after successfully retrieving Argynvost’s skull, they must fight their way past Vladimir and his **phantom warrior** bodyguards in order to return the dragon’s remains to their rightful place.
 Should they succeed, Argynvost’s spirit lights the beacon atop the darkened mansion, bringing light and hope to all corners of Barovia, and allowing the knights of the Order of the Silver Dragon to find rest and blessed peace.

+> [!warning]+ **Impossible Encounters**
+> Two combat encounters in this arc—the battle with the **phantom warriors** and the potential battle with **Vladimir Horngaard**—have been balanced for a party of five 6th-level players plus Ezmerelda and Ireena.
+Parties without Ezmerelda and/or below 6th level will likely be unable to overcome these encounters.
+Accordingly, all players have been given a noncombat route to bypassing the **phantom warriors**, a social route to bypassing Vladimir Horngaard, and a "failing forward" failsafe in the event of a TPK to Vladimir Horngaard.

 # N1.
 Road to Argynvostholt
 When the players arrive at the path from the Old Svalich Road to Argynvostholt, read: